Informational Overview for Students with Disabilities

 Accommodations, Academic Support Services, or Auxiliary Aids

 Reasonable accommodations including academic support services and auxiliary aids are provided to allow students with disabilities an equal opportunity to participate in and benefit from our educational programs.
-Accommodations will be provided on a case-by-case basis determined by student request, documentation, intake interview, and assessment of individual needs and course requirements.
+Accommodations will be provided on a case-by-case basis determined by student request, documentation, intake interview, Educational Accommodation Plan team, and assessment of individual needs and course requirements.
 To read more about student accommodations, see our Accommodations Page.

 Reasonable testing accommodations may include, but are not limited to: